FiloSottile/whoami.filippo.io/README.md

     # IdentitiesOnly yes # Enable ssh-agent (PKCS11 etc.) keys
 ```

-If you want you can use different keys so that they can't be linked together
+Or, if you want to use different keys so that they can't be linked together:

 ```
 Host *
+    # Only use identity files, not any identity loaded in ssh-agent
-    PubkeyAuthentication yes
+    IdentitiesOnly yes
     # Define pattern for the names of identity files by host
     IdentityFile %d/.ssh/%h.rsa
     IdentityFile %d/.ssh/%h.dsa